 At-home bleaching requires multiple uses of trays or strips once a day for a certain amount of time.
 Instructions, depending on the strength, require a 10 to 20-day commitment.

-Professional bleaching uses a higher concentration of peroxide that produces the same or better effect desired.
+Professional bleaching uses a higher concentration of peroxide that produces the same or better desired effect.
 A light may also be used to accelerate the impact of the bleaching process.

 Consult your dentist by calling 410.690.4855 to see which teeth whitening process is right for you.